Conte's Chelsea Cup return with Spurs; Arsenal vs Liverpool

 GOAL BURST

 Pierre-Emile Hojbjerg’s pullback was turned into the net by Steven Bergwijn in the 29th minute.
-The lead only lasted until the 32rd when Eric Dier’s clearance was intercepted by the visitors and eventually reached Jarrod Bowen who, on the turn in the penalty area, switched the ball between his feet before equalizing.
+The lead only lasted until the 32rd when Eric Dier’s clearance was intercepted and the ball eventually reached West Ham forward Jarrod Bowen who, on the turn in the penalty area, switched the ball between his feet before equalizing.

 But Tottenham was quickly back in front with Bergwijn dribbling past Manuel Lanzini and squaring to Lucas Moura to squeeze the shot through the crowded penalty area into the net.